bgamari/ghc-wiki-import/data-parallel/work-plan.md

 - **Prelude:** Extend vectorisation to the point, where it can compile the relevant pieces of the standard Prelude, so that we can remove the DPH-specific mini-Prelude.
 (Requires: **Unboxed values**)

+Category:  *Refactoring and similar* (improve compile times):

+- **Generate boilerplate with TH:** Use Template Haskell to automate boilerplate generation.

 Category: *Case studies* (benchmarks and example applications):